What are parliamentary committees?

 Although a committee report may be presented to the House at any time when other business is not being considered, time is reserved on Mondays specifically for the presentation and debate of committee reports and for statements concerning inquiries.
-Committee reports may also be referred by the House to the Federation Chamber (the House’s second debating chamber) for debate.
+Time is also reserved on Mondays in the Federation Chamber for the presentation and debate of committee reports.
+Committee reports may also be referred to the Federation Chamber (the House’s second debating chamber) for debate.

 Recommendations and government reponses

 Except in the case of committees concerned with the administration or procedures of the House itself, committee reports usually recommend government action—for example, the introduction of legislation, a change in administrative procedures or review of policy.
 Such action is the responsibility of the Executive Government rather than the Parliament.